10 Things We Love About Bronzeville

 Bronzeville is also the home of the Illinois Institute of Technology.
 Founded in 1890, the university offers degrees in engineering, science, business, design, and, most famously, architecture.
 IIT appointed revered architect Ludwig Mies van der Rohe as its director of the Department of Architecture in 1938.
 He was essential in transforming the school’s architecture program and bringing it international recognition.
 Mies also redesigned and reshaped the school to introduce bold lines and a stark grid layout, making IIT the first modernist campus and the setting of the biggest collection of his work in the world.

 Bronzeville residents need not worry about finding a place to set up a picnic or stretch their legs.
 The neighborhood has several parks including Margaret T. Burroughs Beach and Park.
 Also known as 31st Street Beach, the park is a community favorite and offers views of the Chicago skyline and access to the lake.

 Named after jazz musician and composer Lillian Hardin Armstrong, Armstrong Park is 9.27 acres and offers baseball diamonds, basketball courts, and playgrounds.
-Meanwhile, the community memorializes late honors student Hadiya Pendleton at Pendleton Park, which features a jungle gym, merry-go-round, and contemporary sculptures.
+Meanwhile, the community memorializes late honor student Hadiya Pendleton at Pendleton Park, which features climbing equipment, a merry-go-round, and contemporary sculptures.

 Several architectural landmarks in Bronzeville serve as physical reminders of the community’s past.
 Some have been restored and repurposed, including Overton Hygienic/Douglass National Bank Building; the Chicago Bee Building, where a branch of the Chicago Public Library operates today; Wabash Avenue YMCA; Chicago Defender building; Unity Hall; 8th Regiment Armory; Sunset Café; Supreme Life Insurance Co.; the Victory Monument; and the South Side Community Art Center.